nagashimam/component-tree/README.md

 ## Note

-This tool is based on the assumption that your project structure is the same as the one created by Angular CLI.
+This tool is based on the assumption that your project structure is same as the one created by Angular CLI.
 More specifically, this tool doesn't work if your component file (xxx.component.ts) is not in the same directory with template file (xxx.component.html).
-You don't have to need template file if you directly define template in ts file.
+You don't need template file if you directly define template in ts file.

 ## TODO